wienerr/Piklist-Documentation/content/contribute-to-docs/_index.md

 This can be done 100% in the Github.com UI.
 However, if you like you can also pull the repository to your local and edit there.
 This guide reviews using the Github.com UI.

 ## Getting Started
+**You only need to do these steps once.**

+#### Github.com account
 The first step is to make sure you have a Github.com account and you're logged in.

+#### Fork the piklist-documentation repository
-Then you can fork the documentation project so you can have a copy in your own repository.
+You need to fork the documentation project so you can have a copy in your own repository.
 [Visit the documentation repository](https://github.com/piklist/piklist-documentation/) and click on the "Fork" button in the upper right.

 Github just copied all the documentation files to your personal Github account.